Jerry R. Balentine, DO, FACEP

 How do we manage anaphylaxis?

 The optimal management of anaphylaxis saves lives.
 An affected or at-risk person must be aware of possible triggers and early warning signs.
-If you are prone to these reactions, you must be familiar with the use of emergency anaphylaxis treatment kits and always have them with you.
+If someone is prone to these reactions, he or she must be familiar with the use of emergency anaphylaxis treatment kits and always carry them.

-If you are aware of what triggers severe reactions and potentially anaphylaxis, a wrist bracelet indicating this can be helpful in case of unresponsiveness.
+If one is aware of what triggers severe reactions and potentially anaphylaxis, a wrist bracelet indicating this can be helpful in case of unresponsiveness.
 Emergency measures and prevention are central to management.
 As always, allergic diseases are best treated by avoidance measures, which will be reviewed in detail below.

 What are emergency measures used in the treatment of anaphylaxis?